mikeroyal/Machine-Learning-Guide/README.md

 [Caffe](https://github.com/BVLC/caffe) is a deep learning framework made with expression, speed, and modularity in mind.
 It is developed by Berkeley AI Research (BAIR)/The Berkeley Vision and Learning Center (BVLC) and community contributors.

-[Theano](https://github.com/Theano/Theano) is a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently. tight integration with NumPy - Use numpy.ndarray in Theano-compiled functions. transparent use of a GPU - Perform data-intensive computations much faster than on a CPU.
+[Theano](https://github.com/Theano/Theano) is a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently including tight integration with NumPy.

 [nGraph](https://github.com/NervanaSystems/ngraph) is an open source C++ library, compiler and runtime for Deep Learning.
 The nGraph Compiler aims to accelerate developing AI workloads using any deep learning framework and deploying to a variety of hardware targets.It provides the freedom, performance, and ease-of-use to AI developers.